-We will successfully link with a number of businesses to give our pupils meaningful work experience.
+We will successfully link with a number of businesses to give our pupils meaningful work experience including local businesses such as Compton Care.
 We will also provide in-house placements such as in the school kitchen and visits to other establishments.
 We have clear processes for managing Health and Safety in relation to work experience.